JnCrMx/blog/content/posts/creating-a-website-with-modern-c++-and-webassembly.md

   - webdev
   - fun
 ---
-Heyo and welcome to my little journey of creating [my personal website](https://jcm.re) using mainly (very) modern C++, WebAssembly and some minimal self-written JavaScript bindings.
+Heyo, and welcome to my little journey of creating [my personal website](https://jcm.re) using mainly (very) modern C++, WebAssembly and some minimal self-written JavaScript bindings.

 ## WHY?!
 Mainly, because I can ;)

-I know that I am making stuff needlessly complicated for myself (making an equivalent to the website purely in JavaScript would most likely be faster and easier), but I love C++ (weird, I know) and I wanted to see how far I could get and how well JavaScript concepts would map to C++ (spoiler: relatively well actually).
+I know that I am making stuff needlessly complicated for myself (building the equivalent website purely in JavaScript would most likely be faster and easier), but I love C++ (weird, I know) and I wanted to see how far I could get and how well JavaScript concepts map to C++ (spoiler: relatively well actually).
-Also it gives me additional experience when it comes to working with modern C++ features such as modules, coroutines and using `std::expected` instead of exceptions (which are unavailable in the toolchain I am using for WebAssembly).
+Also, it gives me additional experience when it comes to working with modern C++ features such as modules, coroutines and using `std::expected` instead of exceptions (which are unavailable in the toolchain I am using for WebAssembly).

 ## Running C++ in the browser
-First of all, how can one run C++ in the browser?
+First of all, how can we actually run C++ in the browser?
 It's easy: Compile it to WebAssembly, load it via JavaScript, run the `main()` function and let the C++ code take over.

-So, let's first of all begin with the toolchain and configuration we need to target WASM.
+So, let's start with the toolchain and configuration we need to target WASM.
 I decided to use the `clang` C++ compiler, which is based on LLVM and can therefore target lots of different backends, including WebAssembly.

-Let's give it try with a very simple "Hello World" program:
+Let's try it out with a very simple "Hello World" program:
 ```cpp
 #include <iostream>